Religious Education

 Within each year group, a ‘big question’ is explored with the children, this aims to promote independent thought and encouraging philosophical thinking.

 We aim for children to know and understand that religion and non-religions have traditions and celebrations.
 We immerse the children into RE through hosting celebrations of religions on a 2-yearly rotation basis.
-Last year we celebrated: Harvest Festival by taking donations of food and giving them to our local food bank; Diwali where each child made a Diya lamp and we invited our families and community in for a night walk; Holi by throwing a colour fun run at school; Eid with a picnic in the school hall where staff and children shared how their family’s celebrated Eid, with the rest of the school.
+In previous years, we have celebrated religious events such as the Harvest Festival by taking donations of food and giving them to our local food bank.
+In addition to this, we invited children to dress in traditional religious clothing for Diwali and invited our families and community in for a night walk where we presented our handmade Diya lamps.
+Furthermore, we have celebrated Holi by throwing a colour fun run at school and Eid by enjoying a picnic in the school hall where staff and children shared how their families celebrate Eid.
+We are continuing to develop this offer by introducing further exciting and innovative opportunities for children; such as a recent whole school visit to our local church – St. Michael and All Angels – where we sang a mixture of traditional Christmas Carols, in addition to modern-day, mainstream classics.

 The outcomes of our RE curriculum